jazzychad/DMmateBeta/README.md

 * Threaded conversation views
 * Multiple accounts
 * Turns Twitter DMs into an IM application
+* DM conversations are read top down like the SMS app does.

 ## How to use Push Notifications for DMmate